 The activities associated with the construction phase and establishment of the proposed project and associated infrastructure will result in the disturbance and loss of land available for crops and grazing.
 However, experience from other WEFs is that impact on farming operations can be effectively minimised and mitigated by careful planning in the final layout of the proposed WEF and associated components.
 Based on the findings of the SIA no layout issues were raised by the affected two landowners.
-Turbine footprints impact on veld used for limited grazing on 148/9.
-Footprints on the Hugo properties affect veld and abandoned dryland cropping areas.
-The proposed turbine layout therefore acceptable to both landowners.
-The substation complex sites are also acceptable to the relevant owners.
+Turbine footprints would affect veld used for grazing (32 turbines) and an abandoned cropping area on 38/1 (2).
+Most turbines are proposed on higher-lying broken terrain of low grazing potential.
+No land actively used for cropping would be affected.
+The proposed turbine layout is acceptable to both landowners.
+Both substation sites are acceptable to the relevant owners.
+The site on 38/1 is located on an abandoned field, while the site on 37/RE is on a low potential cropping area.
+Both locations are also considered sufficiently distant from residential/ tourism receptors.